Trainline homepage

 Faster check-in

 Eurostar recommends arriving at the station one hour before the scheduled departure time for the ski train.
 The entire check-in process takes approximately 20 minutes, so you'll have plenty of time to eye up which series you want to binge-watch on your phone!
-For Standard and Standard Premier class passengers, the gate closes 30 minutes before departure.
+For Standard and Plus class passengers, the gate closes 30 minutes before departure.

 Bring your own food and drink